typedecker/website/docs/controls/dropdown.md

 :::info
 Since version 0.27.0, Flet uses [DropdownMenu](https://api.flutter.dev/flutter/material/DropdownMenu) flutter widget for Dropdown control, which is a Material 3 version of previously used DropdownButton.

+Some properties of previous Dropdown implementation are not available in the new version and were "stubbed" - they will not break your program but don't do anything.
+See the list of deprecated properties [here](#deprecated-dropdownoption-properties-and-events).
 :::

 import Tabs from '@theme/Tabs';